-One Killed In Nashville, Tenn., Church Shooting
+1 Killed In Church Shooting Outside Nashville

-One person was killed and eight others were wounded during a shooting at a church in Antioch, Tenn.
-Sunday morning.
-Police in Nashville say nine people were shot when a gunman opened fire at the Burnette Chapel Church of Christ.

 Gunman opens fire at Church of Christ Burnette Chapel on Pin Hook Road.
 1 woman dead in parking lot...6 other innocents shot... pic.twitter.com/yuwjfGPjXs— Metro Nashville PD (@MNPDNashville) September 24, 2017

+One person was killed and seven were wounded, including a suspect, when a gunman opened fire at the Burnette Chapel Church of Christ in Antioch, Tenn., on Sunday morning, according to police.

-Police say they started receiving calls about the incident around 11:15 a.m.
-Nashville Police Public Affairs Manager Don Aaron says six of the gunshot victims, three males and three females, are being treated at Vanderbilt University Medical Center - including the shooter whose identity has not yet been released.
+Police say they started receiving calls about the shooting around 11:15 a.m.
+Nashville Police Public Affairs Manager Don Aaron says six of the injured, three males and three females, are being treated at Vanderbilt University Medical Center.
+That includes the suspect, whose identity has not been released.
 Two other victims were taken to Skyline Medical Center.

 The Nashville Fire Department later tweeted that all but one of the victims were over 60 years old.